su-per-man/Competitive-Programming/README.md

 # Competitive-Programming
-Competitive programming codes which are uploaded after the end of contest
+Competitive programming codes which are uploaded at the end of contests